-During the existence of the SNES, Nintendo tried to contract with Sony and Philips to create a CD-ROM drive for the console to compete successfully with the Sega Mega-CD.
-However, negotiations fell through, and Sony began developing its own PlayStation console, based on joint developments with Nintendo (some sources claim that Sony subsequently merged with Sega and created the PlayStation using joint developments).
+During the life of the SNES, Nintendo tried to contract with Sony and Philips to create a CD-ROM drive for the console to compete successfully with the Sega Mega-CD.
+However, negotiations fell through, and Sony began developing its own PlayStation console based on joint developments with Nintendo (some sources claim that Sony subsequently merged with Sega and created the PlayStation using joint developments).
 Philips also won the rights to release a series of CD-i games based on the popular Nintendo game series.

 NINTENDO games TOP 10

 Top games ranked by the Internet - according to the placement, who is number one, alas ...
 Decide for yourself ...

 Super Mario: Yoshi Island

 Tales of Phantasia

 The Legend of Zelda: A Link to the Past